gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 The script first removes the MQTT connector, if it already exists and then creates it (again).

-Also create a separate script `stop-mqtt.sh` for just stopping the connector and add add the following code:
+Also create a separate script `stop-mqtt.sh` for just stopping the connector and add the following code:

 ```
 #!/bin/bash